aerogear-attic/aerogear-otp-java/README.md

-# cuckootp - Java One Time Password API
+# aerogear-security-otp - Java One Time Password API

 A Java library for generating one time passwords according to [RFC 4226.](http://tools.ietf.org/html/rfc4226).